nprapps/dailygraphics-templates/readme.rst

 Template conventions
 --------------------

-The ``_base`` template contains common files that are used across most graphics, such as the base styles, JavaScript helper modules, and an ``index.html`` file that's the actual entrypoint for the graphic.
-This HTML file, however, doesn't include any visible page markup: it contains the header and footer boilerplate, but for the body of the page it expects to import a ``_content.html`` file.
-For most templates, this is the only HTML file you'll need to actually create.
+The ``_base`` template contains common files that are used across most graphics, such as the base styles, JavaScript helper modules, and an ``index.html`` file that's the actual entrypoint for the graphic and includes the header and footer boilerplate.

 The index file also loads two asset files, ``graphic.js`` and ``graphic.less`` (loaded with a .css extension).
 The template base includes boilerplate versions of these files, but you'll likely want to add versions of these files with your own scripts and styles in your template.

-Many of the templates included here only override two files from the base: ``_content.html`` for markup and ``graphic.js`` for visualization, since they don't require any custom styles.
+Many of the templates included here only override two files from the base: ``index.html`` for markup and ``graphic.js`` for visualization, since they don't require any custom styles.

 Your template's ``manifest.json`` file should also include a "files" property, which details which source files should be uploaded during deployments.
 The deployment task has a default list if this isn't included, but most templates should have their own version.
 The property is an array of `minimatch <https://github.com/isaacs/minimatch>`_ globbing patterns.
 Most templates included here have a list that deploys ``index.html``, ``graphic.js``, ``graphic.less``, and any image or common data files that it can find, including those in subdirectories.